 Across the world, rapid urbanisation is placing incredible strain on water supplies, drainage networks and sanitation.
 Decision makers depend on an integrated understanding of the climate, geological, social and economic factors that affect water supply and use.
 Arup has worked on many water resilience projects, in China, Australia, Scotland and other locations where local water supplies are being impacted by economic development.
 We’ve also developed our City Resilience Index tool, in partnership with the Rockefeller Foundation, helping city leaders to identify the water related threats and weaknesses they must address.

 As our most valuable resource, the social impacts of water development decisions are of paramount importance.
 Arup conducts considerable research into how water can be better managed.
 Climate change is causing both flooding and droughts in different parts of the world, so it’s vital to be able to predict these changing dynamics.
 Our Future of Urban Water report is a product of our client work working with Sydney Water to forecast and plan for changing water supply and use.

 Our three year research roadmap is currently focused on flooding issues, looking at the potential benefits of using green infrastructure and better catchment management.
 For clients, our research base means we can bring confidence to their water projects, producing beneficial outcomes for local communities and businesses.
-We continue to work with academic and commercial partners, hosting seminars as part of our Drivers of Change series.
-Our 2015 water management event in Sao Paulo helped the Brazilian government to explore issues like water scarcity and urban water infrastructure, assessing how public policy could be reshaped.
+Working with our partners WRc, we also encourage and foster innovation through our Venturi platform – helping products and services with the potential to tackle major challenges in water get to market quickly.

 Read more about our expertise in Water